t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="dd"></a>
-*Q: When creating a new volume, how do I enable the sector IV options?*
+*Q: When creating a new container, how do I enable the sector IV options?*

 *A:* Sector IVs are only used with cyphers using CBC mode; to enable the sector IV options, select an encryption algorithm which operates in CBC mode.